 There are so many theories about scrambled eggs.
-There’s the hot and fast theory, the low and slow, and just about everything in between.
+There's the hot-and-fast theory, the low-and-slow method, and just about everything in between.
 This modern version is inspired by a Heston Blumenthal method where the eggs are mixed with a little whole milk and melted butter and cooked in a sous vide water bath.

 The texture is just amazing.
 They come out so light and cloudy; almost nothing like when cooked in a pan.

 - Add any flavorings (but not salt) to the eggs before adding to the bag.

 - Agitate the eggs every 5 minutes or so when they are in the water bath.
 They will be hot, so use a kitchen towel instead of your hands.

 - You can make perfect sous vide poached eggs at the same time as you make these scrambled eggs.
 The water bath is the same temp, and they get done in just about the same amount of time.

 - Since the eggs are cooked in the bag, there's no way for water to evaporate when they cook.
 You can use a paper towel to blot up a little water that might

 How to Make Sous Vide Scrambled Eggs